 I love the little white knobs on the ends of the hooks.
 And in case you are wondering why I chose 5 hooks?
 Well, because I thought 5 looked good.
 And when you are decorating or hanging hooks or displaying little doo-dads, it usually looks better in an odd number.
 A group of 3 or 5 looks more pleasing to the eye than 4.
 I always try to decorate in odds.

 And I couldn’t choose 3 because it just seemed like not enough hooks for a bathroom.
 The kids each have a towel and a bathrobe so I needed at least 4 hooks so I bumped it up to 5.

 I also hung a hand towel ring and a toilet paper holder.
 Just because you can buy 15 matching pieces of a bathroom hardware set doesn’t mean you should.
-I found these at Home Depot and I could have also bought a matching towel bar in no less than 3 different sizes, a robe hook for the door, a glass shelf, and a bar-of-soap holder that attaches to the wall.
+I found these at our local hardware store and I could have also bought a matching towel bar in no less than 3 different sizes, a robe hook for the door, a glass shelf, and a bar-of-soap holder that attaches to the wall.
 That would have been a little over-kill.
 Just buy what you need!
 You don’t have to have the full-on matching set.
 It’s okay to not buy every piece.

 I attached the toilet paper holder to the beadboard and had heart palpitations while doing so.
 It’s like hanging tile and then drilling a hole into it.
 You need to drill the hole, but you don’t want to immediately ruin your brand new tile job!
 It does look pretty on that fresh white beadboard though.

 The final piece of hardware, the hand towel ring, I attached to the 4″ board on top of the beadboard.
 I opted for a ring instead of a hook because it’s easier for the kids to actually keep the towel hanging up instead of them pulling it off a hook and leaving it on the counter.
 So far so good.